aspose-total/Aspose.Total-Products/total/en/net/conversion/md-to-wmz/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert MD file to WMZ via C#" h2="Export MD to WMZ within .NET applications without using Adobe<sup>&reg;</sup> Acrobat Reader or any other third party applications" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a comprehensive suite of APIs that enables developers to easily export MD to WMZ image within any .NET applications.
+It consists of two powerful APIs, Aspose.PDF for .NET and Aspose.Imaging for .NET, that can be used to perform the conversion in two simple steps.

+The first step is to use Aspose.PDF for .NET to export MD to JPEG.
+This API provides a wide range of features to manipulate PDF documents, such as creating, editing, converting, and printing.
+It also supports a variety of image formats, including JPEG, PNG, TIFF, and WMZ.
+With this API, you can easily convert MD to JPEG with just a few lines of code.

+The second step is to use Aspose.Imaging for .NET to convert JPEG to WMZ.
+This API provides a comprehensive set of features for image processing, such as resizing, cropping, rotating, and flipping.
+It also supports a variety of image formats, including JPEG, PNG, TIFF, and WMZ.
+With this API, you can easily convert JPEG to WMZ with just a few lines of code.

-Using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can easily export MD to WMZ image within any .NET applications in two simple steps.
-First of all, by using [Aspose.PDF for .NET](https://products.aspose.com/pdf/net/), you can export MD to JPEG.
-After that, by using [Aspose.Imaging for .NET](https://products.aspose.com/imaging/net/) Image Processing API, you can convert JPEG to WMZ.
+By using Aspose.Total for .NET, you can easily export MD to WMZ image within any .NET applications in two simple steps.
+First, you can use Aspose.PDF for .NET to export MD to JPEG.
+Then, you can use Aspose.Imaging for .NET to convert JPEG to WMZ.
+With this comprehensive suite of APIs, you can easily perform the conversion with just a few lines of code.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}